Smart export – use custom properties, sheet names, dates

 We use your SOLIDWORKS export settings as well.
 These settings control, for example, how drawings with multiple sheets are exported to DWG and DXF.

-How to view your export preferences
+1. How to view your export preferences

 Drew export settings overview

-Changing the details of export settings
+2. Changing the details of Export Presets

 1. A file type